A first impression of Pittsburgh, Pennsylvania

-Point State Park and fountain
+A first impression of Pittsburgh – Point State Park and fountain

 One of the most scenic spots in downtown Pittsburgh is on the tip at the Golden triangle.
 The open area is called Point State park where the three rivers of the Ohio, Allegheny and Monongahela rivers converge into this point.
 In the center is a majestic central fountain spraying a solid jet of water 150 feet into the air.
 The fountain and park have gone through an extensive renovation process and is now one of the most popular spots for tourists and locals to hangout and enjoy the water views and surrounding landscape.

 Close to the fountain are the foundations of two early forts that were located in the Golden Triangle.
 There is still one surviving structure, a block house (image below) that was used primarily as a defensive barrack located outside of the fortress from any land invasion.
 There is a volunteer inside who can give you a wonderful introduction to the history of fortress and settlement during that early timeframe.
 I peppered him with a lot of questions and he was very generous with his time, so if you are interested in learning more about the early history of this area, go inside the block house and take a look around.